YongilChoi/project/app/public/wp-content/plugins/wp-sms/readme.txt

 	define('WP_SMS_PRO_LICENSE', 'your-license-key');

-= How to unsubscribe a number by URL? =
+= How to unsubscribe a number through the URL? =
 Your subscribers can unsubscribe by URL [https://yourdomain.com/?wpsms_unsubscribe=01111111111](https://yourdomain.com/?wpsms_unsubscribe=01111111111)

 = How to redirect clients to a specific page after unsubscribing by URL? =